 This Laboratory is part of the Department of Anthropology.

-The UGA Collection of Arthropods (UGCA) includes approximately 1,300,000 pinned specimens.
+The UGA Collection of Arthropods (UGCA) includes over 2.5 million pinned specimens.
 In addition the collection houses significant alcohol-preserved and slide-mounted collections.
 More than 70% of the insect material is determined to species and approximately 60% is from the southeastern United States, as is consistent with our mission to serve as the primary systematics reference for the state.
 The UGCA is home to several historically significant research collections.

-The Arthropods Collection is part of the Entomology Department.
+The Arthropods Collection is partially supported by the Department of Entomology

 The Department of Plant Biology Herbarium (GA) is a major regional repository of over 235,000 pressed, dried, and mounted vascular plant samples.
 It is the most significant research resource of its kind in Georgia and is one of the largest in the Southeast.
 Its operations, programs, and services are national and international in scope.
 The Herbarium provides a wide range of important functions.
 In addition to its role as an educational and research resource, collection personnel respond to specialized information and identification requests each year from individuals as well as municipal, state, and federal agencies throughout the nation.
 The herbarium's e-mail is firstname.lastname@example.org.

-The Herbarium is part of the Department of Plant Biology.
+The Herbarium is housed in the Department of Plant Biology.

 The Geology Collections include the Allard Collection for Economic Geology, the Mineralogy Collection and the Paleontology Collection.